Candy Darling: Career

-Warhol years

 Before they met, in 1967, Darling saw Andy Warhol at The Tenth of Always, an after-hours club.
-Darling was with Jackie Curtis, who invited Warhol to a play that she had written and directed, called Glamour, Glory and Gold, starring Darling as "Nona Noonan" and a young Robert De Niro, who played six parts in the play.
+Darling was with Jackie Curtis, who invited Warhol to a play that she had written and directed; entitled Glamour, Glory and Gold, the play starred Darling as "Nona Noonan."
+Curtis often claimed that she and Darling starred alongside a young Robert De Niro, who played all the male roles; however, De Niro appeared in a later version of the play that Curtis and Darling only participated in early rehearsals of.

-Warhol cast Darling in a short comedic scene in Flesh (1968) with Jackie Curtis and Joe Dallesandro.
-After Flesh, Darling was cast in a central role in Women in Revolt (1971).

-Women in Revolt was first shown at the first Los Angeles Filmex as Sex.
-It was later shown as Andy Warhol's Women.

-The day after the celebrity preview, a group of women carrying protest signs demonstrated outside the cinema against the film, which they thought was anti-women's liberation.
-When Darling heard about this, she said, "Who do these dykes think they are anyway?
-Well, I just hope they all read Vincent Canby's review in today's Times.
-He said I look like a cross between Kim Novak and Pat Nixon.
-It's true – I do have Pat Nixon's nose."

 Darling worked for a short time as a barmaid at Slugger Ann's, the bar owned by Jackie Curtis's grandmother.